“Resilient Societies in Times of Uncertainty”

 January 21, 2026

-The RE-CARE network is currently planning its #3 conference “Resilient Societies in Times of Uncertainty – From Conceptual Foundations to Societal Implementation”, taking place 18-19 March 2027 at Kyoto University, with the generous support of Prof. Dr. Satoshi Kodama.
+The RE-CARE network is currently planning its #3 conference “Resilient Societies in Times of Uncertainty”, taking place 18-19 March 2027 at Kyoto University, with the generous support of the philosopher and ethicist Prof. Dr. Satoshi Kodama from Kyoto.

-The conference aims to connect researchers who engage with questions of societal resilience in times of crisis, spanning conceptual and theoretical foundations as well as practical implementation in areas such as health, technology, sport, philosophy, and communication.
+The conference aims to bring together researchers who engage with questions of societal resilience in times of crisis, spanning conceptual and theoretical foundations as well as practical implementation across fields such as health, technology, sport, society, philosophy, and communication.

 Potential research questions include:

-How do discursive polarization, misinformation, and the logics of technological platforms shape crises perceptions and responses?
+• How do discursive polarisation, misinformation, and the logics of technological platforms shape crisis perceptions and responses?

-What role do technologies such as AI, data infrastructures, and robotics play for societal resilience – as a resource, but also as risks and as objects of social, ethical, and legal regulation?
+• What role do technologies such as AI, data infrastructures, and robotics play in fostering societal resilience – as resources, but also as risks and as objects of social, ethical, and legal regulation?

-How can strategies for inclusive resilience be developed that systematically take into account inequalities relating to factors such as age, gender, socioeconomic position and migration background?
+• How can strategies for resilience be developed that systematically account for inequalities related to factors such as age, gender, socioeconomic position, and migration background?

 This project is funded by the German Research Foundation (DFG).